gamemanual0/gm0/source/docs/appendix/glossary.rst

             :width: 200

     VEX Motor Controller 29
-        The VEX Motor Controller 29 is used specifically to convert the PWM signal used in three-wire servo cables to the two-wire cable that connects to the 393 motor.
+        The VEX Motor Controller 29 (MC29) is used specifically to convert the PWM signal used in three-wire servo cables to the two-wire cable that connects to the :term:`393 motor <VEX 393 EDR>`.
         It is highly recommended to protect the motor controller from **any** sort of impact,
         as they can easily break and/or have wires become detached.